Your replies should already know your product. ChatGPT never will.

 So three things go wrong, slowly:

 The positioning drifts.
-Reply 1's paragraph said "founder-led GTM conversation engine."
-Reply 50's says "AI reply tool for SaaS."
+Reply 1's paragraph said "a growth teammate that finds and answers your buyers."
+Reply 50's says "an AI reply tool for SaaS."
 Same product, different framing, depending on which paragraph you grabbed.
 By reply 100, somebody on the same subreddit who saw both replies is wondering whether you sell two products.

 The facts drift.
 You shipped a feature on Tuesday.
 You don't update the paragraph.
 By Friday's reply, the feature doesn't exist in your replies.
 Or worse, you forget that the old feature was deprecated, and a draft mentions it confidently to someone evaluating you.